-5.1 Development should provide an appropriate mix of housing types flexible enough to adapt to different local needs.
+Development should provide an appropriate mix of 51 housing types flexible enough to adapt to different local needs.
 This includes the delivery of specialist accommodation to deliver Lifetime homes and meet the demands of an ageing population.

-- 5.2 The NPPF requires Local Plan policies to deliver a wide choice of quality homes by planning for a mix of housing based on current and future demographic projections, market trends and the differing needs of the various sectors of the community. - 5.3 Delivering housing is far more than just a 'numbers game'.
+- The NPPF requires Local Plan policies to deliver a 52 wide choice of quality homes by planning for a mix of housing based on current and future demographic projections, market trends and the differing needs of the various sectors of the community. - Delivering housing is far more than just a 5.3 'numbers game'.
 New housing must support the needs of the community as a whole by including affordable and market homes of the type, size and tenure needed by residents.
 However, housing mix can have implications, both for development feasibility and viability as well as for local character.
-Therefore, whilst it is important to manage the mix of housing provided on new developments, this should not be a formulaic exercise and a practical balance must be struck. - 5.4 Accessible, inclusive homes accommodate the needs of a wide range of households, such as young professionals, families, older people and individuals with disabilities - it is not 'specialist' housing for one group of people, but housing for all.
+Therefore, whilst it is important to manage the mix of housing provided on new developments, this should not be a formulaic exercise and a practical balance must be struck. - Accessible, inclusive homes accommodate the 54 needs of a wide range of households, such as young professionals, families, older people and individuals with disabilities

-- 5.5 Shared accommodation, including well designed Houses in Multiple Occupation (HMOs), play an important role in providing housing for people on low incomes, those on benefit payments and young professionals.
-They are often the only choice of housing for people who would otherwise be homeless. - 5.6 Self-build and custom-build housing is a significant part of the Government's strategy to improve and diversify housing provision.
+- Shared accommodation, including well designed 55 Houses in Multiple Occupation (HMOs), play an important role in providing housing for people on low incomes, those on benefit payments and young professionals.
+They are often the only choice of housing for people who would otherwise be homeless. - Self-build and custom-build housing is a 5.6 significant part of the Government's strategy to improve and diversify housing provision.
 The Council maintains a register of individuals and associations of individuals who have expressed an interest in self and custom build homes.

-- 5.7 The Strategic Housing Market Assessment (2020) for Adur and Worthing Councils recommends the mix of housing that should be sought.
+- The Strategic Housing Market Assessment (2020) 5.7 for Adur and Worthing Councils recommends the mix of housing that should be sought.
 It indicates a mix for affordable housing which is set out in Policy DM3: Affordable Housing and the following mix of market housing:

 - 1 bed dwellings 5-15%

 - 2 bed dwellings 40-45%

 - 3 bed dwellings 35-40%

 - 4 bed dwellings 10-20%

-- 5.8 How this mix is applied to individual development sites should take account of the nature and location of the site but family homes with 3 or more bedrooms should be prioritised especially on larger sites and greenfield land where a greater proportion of family homes would be expected.
-Higher density flatted schemes are more likely to be focused towards the delivery of smaller properties, but these should also include a proportion of larger units with 3 or more bedrooms. - 5.9 The Council will also support Build to Rent development in the right locations such as those within the existing urban areas that are in reasonably close proximity to public transport connections. - 5.10 Where opportunities arise the Council will support proposals for high-quality selfbuild and custom-build projects that are sensitive to the characteristics of the local area.
+- 5.8 How this mix is applied to individual development sites should take account of the nature and location of the site.
+For example, larger sites and greenfield land are more likely to deliver a greater proportion of family homes whereas high density flatted schemes are more likely to be focused towards the delivery of smaller properties. - 5.9 The Council will also support Build to Rent development in the right locations such as those within the existing urban areas that are in reasonably close proximity to public transport connections. - 5.10 Where opportunities arise the Council will support proposals for high-quality selfbuild and custom-build projects that are sensitive to the characteristics of the local area.
 On sites where more than one self or custom build dwelling is proposed, a design framework should be submitted as part of the planning application to help coordinate the development.